 Together with our partners, we are committed to shaping the global economic system so that it benefits the common good, and to implementing the Goals of the 2030 Agenda – all over the world.
 In this, our emphasis is on trade and tax policies and also the topic of corporate and investor responsibility.

-Seen from the progressive standpoint of Social Democracy, there is no doubt that the role of economic policy must be to promote prosperity for society as a whole, and to reduce inequality within and between states.
-A beneficial global economic order solves social issues, instead of exacerbating them.
+Seen from the progressive standpoint of Social Democracy, there is no doubt that the role of economic policy must be to promote prosperity for society as a whole, and to reduce inequality within and between countries.
+A progressive global economic order solves social issues instead of exacerbating them.

 First and foremost, this means that the social benefit derived from economic actions needs to be front and center at all times.
-The interests of powerful, well-connected players such as investors or corporations cannot override the common good.
-Just like a state's citizens, economic players have rights and obligations: They are protected by the state, but must also adhere to the law, preserve public assets such as the environment, pay taxes, and be held responsible for any damage caused.
+The interests of powerful, well-connected players such as investors or corporations must not be allowed to override the common good.
+Just like a state's citizens, economic actors have both rights and obligations: They are protected by the state but must also: adhere to the law, preserve public assets such as the environment, pay taxes, and be held responsible for any damage caused.

-But because large transnational corporations often put these obligations last, states and parliaments must intervene in a regulatory fashion.
-The economy must be under democratic control, both nationally and internationally.
-Strong, democratically legitimized institutions are needed that can control the global economy politically and establish an effective system for “Global Economic Governance”.
-This is one of the most important tasks of our time, and only if this happens will all humans beings – and not just the “1 percent” – profit from economic growth.
+Because large transnational corporations often put these obligations last, states and parliaments must regulate them.
+The economy should be under democratic control, both nationally and internationally.
+Strong and democratically legitimate institutions are required to provide oversight of the global economy.
+The establishment of an effective system for “Global Economic Governance” is one of the most important tasks of our time, to ensure that all human beings – and not just the “1 percent” – can benefit from economic growth.